robsontenorio/marina/multiple/README.md

-# Multiple projects on same server
+# Multiple projects on a single server

 This document describes how to set up multiple projects on the same server using Docker.